 Best for all around beginner traits that are easy to master and quick to learn.

-Check out the Nitro Prime’s latest price on: Backcountry.com
+Check price of the Nitro Suprateam’s price on: Backcountry.com

 Of all the board profiles available in an all mountain setup, directional twin is the best in my view.
 Most boarders are going to ride one direction 90% of the time so having a directional preference is just fine.